About Us

 Sourcing of pro bono work

-The firm sources its cases from approved clearing houses which have vetted cases for consideration such as Legal Services NYC, the Immigration Justice Campaign, Lawyers Alliance for New York, the City Bar Justice Center and other recognized pro bono referral services.
+The firm sources its cases from approved clearing houses which have vetted cases for consideration such as the City Bar Justice Center, the Immigration Justice Campaign, Lawyers Alliance for New York, Legal Services NYC, the Pro Bono Partnership, and other recognized pro bono referral services.

 Representation of tenant in Housing Court to address landlord neglect in building maintenance